jacobkrantz/ProbSyllabifier/README.md

 # ProbSyllabifier
 Probabilistic syllabifier of English language using HMM.
-Word sets generated using Brown Corpus with custom tokenization Currently training from NIST and testing on NIST with Arpabet.
+Trains and tests against the CELEX dataset using DISC, a phonetic transcription similar to IPA.
-In the next beta it be able to be trained from CELEX on IPA
+Also trains and tests against NIST with Arpabet.
+Word sets for NIST are generated using the Brown Corpus with custom tokenization.

 ---
 ### Syllabification